History of the Department

 2007 – Developed and defined a two-functional area structure, including staff teams

-– The first Fusion Fiesta was hosted.
+– The first Fusion Fiesta and DMS Welcome Social were hosted.

 2008 – Relocated to new space in response to a student, faculty and staff campaign for more visible and prominent space